1201 S. State Street

 The Michigan Penal Code (Excerpt): Act 328 of 1931, Sec.
 147b.

-If you believe you are the victim of ethnic intimidation please contact the Ferris State University Department of Public Safety at one of these numbers: Non-Emergency (231) 591-5000 or Campus Crime Hotline (231) 591-5900—if an emergency exists, dial 911.
+If you believe you are the victim of ethnic intimidation please contact the Ferris State University Department of Public Safety at the Non-Emergency (231) 591-5000 or contact the Campus Crime Hotline at [email protected].
+If an emergency exists, dial 911.

 Not all bias-incidents fit the definition of ethnic intimidation.
 The University opposes